lando/pkg-action/README.md

 # Pkg Action

-This is a GitHub action that allows you to "compile" node projects with [pkg](https://github.com/vercel/pkg).
+This is a GitHub action that allows you to "compile" node projects with [@yao-pkg/pkg](https://github.com/yao-pkg/pkg).
 It supports:

-* All `pkg` supported node versions
+* All `@yao-pkg/pkg` supported node versions
 * `x64|amd64` and `aarch64|arm64`
 * `macos|linux|windows`.